 A couple of observations on people getting involved in censorship, especially TV companies.
 I watched Fatal Attraction and the scene of Glenn Close and Michael Douglas in the kitchen was removed, but the scene at the end, which was fairly

-kept in.
+violent, was kept in.
 I don't know why they decide to do that

 In the case of television, first of all they do their own... they make their own decisions using the 9 o'clock watershed as their chief regulatory device.
 Secondly there are often a variety of prints of a particular film around and for all I know

 the television and the cinema and video markets.

 Norman in Somerset:

 Being a father and a grandfather, this new cult video South Park I'm a bit concerned about the crudity of the language that is used in it and I want to know why, you only gave it a 15 certificate.

 Well, I hope you'll forgive me for saying I haven't seen that one.
 I would be surprised if we... because as I said before the language, in a way, is the easiest thing to monitor and we can write precise rules, I would be surprised, indeed

 distressed if I found that we had wrongly classified it.
 But I haven't seen it and your question prompts me to ask 'are we sure we did the right thing with that video'?

 In my opinion you haven't done so.
 It is basically a story in cartoon form, of children.
 One of the characters in each of the stories gets killed.
 The language in it is not rude, it is absolutely crude.
 They use modern idioms and I just wonder